grafana/pyroscope/docs/sources/operators-guide/reference-glossary.md

 ## Hash ring

-The hash ring is a distributed data structure used by Grafana Fire for sharding, replication, and service discovery.
+The hash ring is a distributed data structure used by Grafana Phlare for sharding, replication, and service discovery.
 Components use a [key-value store]({{< relref "#key-value-store" >}}) or [gossip]({{< relref "#gossip" >}}) to share the hash ring data structure.
 For more information, refer to the [Hash ring]({{< relref "architecture/hash-ring/index.md" >}}).

 ## Key-value store

 A key-value store is a database that associates keys with values.
-To understand how Grafana Fire uses key-value stores, refer to [Key-value store]({{< relref "architecture/key-value-store.md" >}}).
+To understand how Grafana Phlare uses key-value stores, refer to [Key-value store]({{< relref "architecture/key-value-store.md" >}}).

 ## Memberlist